 Malawi Travel Medical Insurance for International Travelers – FAQs

 Medical insurance is meant to cover the cost of treatment should you fall sick or if you are injured during your stay in a foreign country.

 Do I need travel medical insurance for Malawi?

-While having travel medical insurance is not legally required while travelling to Malawi, buying a plan will safeguard you against medical expenses and ensure peace of mind.
+While having travel medical insurance is not legally required while traveling to Malawi, buying a plan will safeguard you against medical expenses and ensure peace of mind.